wisp-lang/wisp/Readme.md

 #### Logical operations

-Wisp comes with special forms for logical operations
+_wisp_ comes with special forms for logical operations

 ```clojure
 (and a b)            ;; => a && b